aaronjugo-15/JUGO-ADVPROG-PA2/README.md

 `std = X.std()`

-I then normalized the array by using the code
+Then, normalized the array by using the code

 `X_normalized = (X - mean)/std`

-With this, it creates a new array `X_normalized` that normalizes the array.
+This creates a new array `X_normalized` that normalizes the input array.

-Using the `print("quote", variable/array)`, I printed the mean, standard deviation, normalized array, normalized mean (using the `.mean()`), and normalized standard deviation (using the `.std()`)
+Display the mean, standard deviation, normalized array, normalized mean (using the `.mean()`), and the normalized standard deviation (using the `.std()`) using the code `print("quote", variable/array)`.

-Since the instruction is to round the floating point and the value of normalized standard deviation must be 1, I used the `round(X_normalized.std, 1)` to round up the value.
+Since the instruction is to round the floating-point value, the `round(X_normalized.mean(), 1)` is used to round up the value.

 `np.random.seed(2112)`\
 `X = np.random.randint(10, 101, size=(5, 5))`